 The Australian Government abides by certain welfare policies so the government has spent an estimated $157 billion on welfare in the year 2015-16 as financial aids and welfare services for their citizens.
 The government has supported the aged care centers where the elderly citizens are taken care of, specialist housing services for the homeless and has provided family and child care support for their unprivileged citizens.

-Besides the government private welfare organizations are working with the same motto to uplift the underserved population in the country.
+Besides the government private welfare organizations are working with the same motto to uplift the undeserved population in the country.
 The welfare organizations provide social services such as accessible medical care, unemployment insurance for workers, financial aid, free primary and secondary education for students, subsidized public housing and services for the elderly citizens.

 Private welfare organizations are focused on their goals to ensure the wellbeing of the public and they are working effectively to alleviate issues like poverty, illiteracy, unemployment, children health and malnutrition, homelessness, women empowerment etc. However, these organizations fall in the non profitable category means that they cannot generate profits and revenues but there are specific expenses that are required to meet to make their charitable projects successful.
 This is why welfare organizations mostly depend on public funding to work for the best interest of the public.

 Here we have enlisted the top 5 welfare organizations in Australia that are deserving recipients of public donations.
-These reputable organizations are working with utmost sincerity and honesty to improve the wellbeing of the public.
+These reputable organizations are working with utmost sincerity and honesty to improve the well being of the public.

 List of top 5 Welfare Organizations in Australia